adanSiqueira/HeartDiseasePredictor/README.md

 This project presents a dynamic and interactive web application for predicting the risk of heart disease based on clinical data.
 The model and dashboard are built upon a well-known dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/45/heart+disease), derived from angiographic results of 303 patients at the Cleveland Clinic Foundation, Ohio.

+> 🧾 This repository includes the notebook [`Predictor_Model_Development.ipynb`](./Predictor_Model_Development.ipynb), where the entire process of data import, cleaning, transformation, exploration, visualization, and machine learning model development is detailed and reproducible.
+This ensures transparency and traceability of all steps taken.

+> ☁️ Additionally, the project was deployed to the web via **Google Cloud Platform**, using **Google Cloud Run** and **Cloud Build** for automated Docker-based deployment directly from this GitHub repository.
+This strategy offers fast, scalable, and serverless deployment, simplifying infrastructure management while ensuring that new changes pushed to the repo are continuously integrated and deployed.
+You can access it on https://heartdiseasepredictor-276412923171.europe-west1.run.app/ .

 ---

 ## 🔍 Project Overview